oweitman/ioBroker.openligadb/README.md

 ## Todo

-* validation in widget if user selected the right datapoint
+* validation in widget if user didnt select the right datapoint
+* widget gameday setting for start gameday an length (-1,3 = show previous gameday and 3 gamedays after that)
+* discuss and fix? issue for dynamic with of club column
+* Replacement value for edit mode if showgameday is set with binding
 * highlight favorite club
 * new widget: next x games of club
 * translation
 * documentation adapter / widget
-* ~~controllable gameday in the gameday widget
+* ~~controllable gameday in the gameday widget~~

 ## Changelog
 ### 0.0.1